kunal-yadav-404/MentalAid/README.md

 After you have finished coding just push and try not to commit any merge conflicts .

+## How to structure the code -

+I have created a folder in src called pages.
+If you are working on lets say about then create a file About.jsx and work on that .
+Import all the components in this file only no mattert how many components you make.
+Add all the compontents in the components folder by creating a new subfolder in it called about (same as the page you are creating so there wont be mess of different components )

 ## Lets rock lionss...